kairosdb/metrics4j/README.md

 * _max-udp-packet-size:_ (**1024**) Max packet size when using UDP

 ### Collectors
 A collector defines how to collect values from a source.
-For reportSize() I could use a LongCounter or a LongGauge.
+For reportSize() you could use a LongCounter or a LongGauge.
 When looking for a collector for a source metrics4j will match the type so if you define both a LongCounter and a DoubleCounter it will know to grab the LongCounter as it inherits from LongCollector.
 The following